-If you’re thinking about moving or will soon be relocating to Abingdon, VA or the surrounding Southwest Virginia area in the near future, use this list of helpful resources to make your search of getting to know the area easier.
+If you’re thinking about moving to Abingdon, VA or will soon be relocating to the surrounding Southwest Virginia area in the near future, use this list of helpful resources to make your search of getting to know the area easier.

 Abingdon, VA Transportation